 You’ve seen them weaving their webs around your home, lurking in secluded places–just waiting to sink their venomous fangs into your skin.
 Maybe you’ve even had nightmares about these big spiders after seeing some of the horror movies made about them.
 There are few bugs that can cause such terrified shrieks as spiders.
 But have you ever wondered which ones are Tennessee’s deadliest?
 In Tennessee, the deadliest spiders are black widow spiders, brown widow spiders, and brown recluse spiders.

 Black Widow Spider

 Few creatures can give people the same sense of fear and dread from the mere mention of their name like the black widow spider.
-The black widow spider comes in at first for the most poisonous spider in North America.
+The black widow spider comes in at first for the most venomous spider in North America.
 Five species exist in the U.S., and we have two particular species of these venomous spiders in Tennessee.

 These bugs are famous for the red hourglass marking found on their abdomens–a symbol used to warn potential predators of their lethal bite.
 Even though an attack doesn’t generally result in death, you should avoid approaching these spiders at all costs.

 Not only is their venom powerful, but they also get the award for “best silk web builders,” with webs capable of catching beetles, grasshoppers, and other spiders.
 The females have even been known to eat their mates when really hungry.
 Talk about a dysfunctional relationship!

 - There are actually three different variations of the spider: the southern black widow, northern black widow, and a western black widow.
 The generic term “black widow” is commonly used in reference to all three species together.

 - The black widow can be found commonly throughout North America.
 Both the northern and southern species inhabit the state of Tennessee.